A peek into the world of Qualified Domestic Relations Order (QDROs) and how to draft them effectively for benefiting your case and client.

 Reprint with permission.

 Prior to 1985, the law precluded assignment or alienation of a participant’s benefit under a qualified retirement plan.
-That meant that a spouse could not take assignment of retirement benefits as part of a property settlement in a divorce proceeding.
+That meant that a spouse could not take an assignment of retirement benefits as part of a property settlement in a divorce proceeding.

 After 1985, the law changed to permit the assignment of retirement benefits in a qualified plan under the terms of a “qualified domestic relations order.”
 The vehicle was in place but the people who had to drive that vehicle did not have a GPS device (or even a map).
 So they kept knocking heads with the people who had the power to accept or reject their efforts to draft those orders.